SSSOC-CAN/fmt-api/templates/fmtd_grpc.md

-# FMT gRPC API Reference
+# Laniakea gRPC API Reference

-Welcome to the gRPC API reference documentation for FMT, the Facility Management Tool.
+Welcome to the gRPC API reference documentation for Laniakea.

-This site features the API documentation for fmtcli (CLI), Python, and Javascript in order to communicate with a `fmtd` instance through gRPC.
+This site features the API documentation for lanicli (CLI), Python, and Javascript in order to communicate with a `laniakea` instance through gRPC.

-The examples to the right assume that the there is a remote `fmtd` instance running and listening for gRPC connections on port {{ grpcport }}.
+The examples to the right assume that the there is a remote `laniakea` instance running and listening for gRPC connections on port {{ grpcport }}.

-Two things are needed in order to make a gRPC request to an `fmtd` instance: a TLS/SSL connection and a macaroon used for RPC authentication.
+Two things are needed in order to make a gRPC request to an `laniakea` instance: a TLS/SSL connection and a macaroon used for RPC authentication.
 The examples to the right will show how these can be used in order to make a successful, secure, and authenticated gRPC request.

-To request an `fmtd` instance for testing and development, please visit our customer experience website at [https://live.sssoc.ca](https://live.sssoc.ca).
+To request an `laniakea` instance for testing and development, please visit our customer experience website at [https://live.sssoc.ca](https://live.sssoc.ca).
 If you do not have an account with us, please contact us at [info@sssoc.ca](info@sssoc.ca) and we'll get you started.